 The lecture topics included are origins of life, prebiotic chemistry, surveys of the major plant, invertebrate and vertebrate phyla.
 The course also includes evolutionary principles governing taxonomic criteria and the physiology of movement of food and water in plants.
 A lab accompanies the above lecture.
-Intended for majors.
-This course is not appropriate for non-majors.
+Intended for biology majors and minors.